 IQ stands for Intelligence Quotient.
-IQ is the measurement of your intelligence.
-Your intelligence means the intellectual abilities like how you acquire the knowledge and use this knowledge to find solution.
-That is of any particular problem in utmost time.
+It is the measurement of your intelligence.
+Intelligence simply means the ability to acquire and apply knowledge and skills to find solution to any given problem in utmost time.
 It also tells about your problem solving structure and goal achieving method.

 In the world, one of the tool that acts as recreation to large number of people is video games.

 It is believed that video games have a negative effect on most teenagers.
 Especially when they fall victim of being addicted to it…